-The fuel tank is equipped with a fuel level sending unit, which provides an electrical signal to the display located at the helm.
+The fuel tank is equipped with a fuel level sending unit, which provides an electrical signal to the multipurpose display located at the helm.
+The monitor (Fig. 5.1) also handles engine monitoring and general baot data from all connected items to this unit, and will allow the same to be displayed in a variety of formats.